techthiyanes/xformers/docs/source/tutorials/pytorch_encoder.rst

 I'm used to PyTorch Transformer Encoder, do you have an equivalent ?
 ====================================================================

-PyTorch already exposes a couple of pure Transformer blocks, for instance TransformerEncoder and TransformerEncoderLayer_.
+PyTorch exposes a couple of pure Transformer blocks, for instance TransformerEncoder and TransformerEncoderLayer_.

 .. _TransformerEncoderLayer: https://pytorch.org/docs/stable/generated/torch.nn.TransformerEncoderLayer.html?highlight=encoder#torch.nn.TransformerEncoderLayer